noahsscott/phonics-project/01-research/Resources/New Dolch List (NDL) 1.1.md

 ## ❗Limitations & Considerations
 - **Irregular spellings**: Many high-frequency words (the, of, was, said) cannot be fully decoded using phonics rules
 - **Corpus variation**: Frequency data based on general corpus; specific books/materials may vary significantly
-- **L1 interference for Cantonese speakers** (varying by home language exposure):
-  - Words with /v/ sound (very, have, give) need extra practice
-  - Words with /z/ sound (is, was, these) often mispronounced as /s/
-  - Words with th sounds /θ/ /ð/ (the, this, that, with) require explicit articulation training
-  - Words with /r/ sound (for, from, very) may be confused with /w/ or /l/
-  - Note: Children with more English exposure at home may have fewer of these challenges
+- **L1 interference for Cantonese speakers**: Common pronunciation challenges include /v/ (very, have), /z/ (is, was), th sounds /θ/ /ð/ (the, this, that), and /r/ (for, from).
+Children with more English exposure at home may have fewer challenges
-- **Developmental appropriateness**: Not all 874 words suitable for youngest learners (e.g., "adjective" at rank 711)
-- **Cultural relevance**: Some words may need contextualisation for Hong Kong students (e.g., "cookie" vs "biscuit")
+- **Contextual considerations**: Not all 874 words are developmentally appropriate for youngest learners (e.g., "adjective" at rank 711), and some require cultural adaptation for Hong Kong students (e.g., "cookie" vs "biscuit")

 ---